Note

 When analyzing solar imaging data it is often useful to look at the difference from one time step to the next (running difference) or the difference from the start of the sequence (base difference).
 In this example, we’ll use a sequence of AIA 193 cutout images taken during a flare.

 Let’s take a look at each image in the sequence.
 Note that these images are sampled at a 6.4 minute cadence, much lower than the actual 12 s AIA cadence.
-We first adjust the plot settings on each image to ensure the colorbar is the same at each time step.
+We adjust the plot setting to ensure the colorbar is the same at each time step.

 plt.show()